dhananjaylatkar/cscope_maps.nvim/README.md

     },
     -- cstag related defaults
     tag = {
+      -- bind ":Cstag" to "<C-]>"
-      enable = true, -- "true" or "false"
+      keymap = true, -- "true" or "false"
-      -- order of operation to run for ":Cstag" order = { "cs", "tag_picker", "tag" }, -- any combination of these 3
+      -- order of operation to run for ":Cstag" order = { "cs", "tag_picker", "tag" }, -- any combination of these 3 (ops can be excluded) -- cmd to use for "tag" op in above table tag_cmd = "tjump",
     },
   },